ghost-language/docs/style-guide-for-ghost-code.md

----
-title: Style Guide for Ghost Code
+# Style Guide for Ghost Code
-date: 2020-05-09
-slug: style-guide-for-ghost-code
----

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).